-I`m writing this as someone that has been to this town more times than I can count and the "first time visit" sparkle has more than worn off, so if you feel you might be offended or worried that your Tokyo trip might be ruined by my old man cynicism or lack of fanboyism or reverence in this review, you have been warned..
+I`m writing this as someone that has been to this town more times than I can count and the "first time visit" sparkle has more than worn off, so

-I like playing games, I like CHEAP, unboxed games I can play and not put in a display case to repel women.
+repel women.
 I don`t care for JPop, Moe kei Pedocrap or whatever, I`m also not very good at writing but who cares.

 So, Akihabara - A to the K to the B , most of you have heard about it.

-The geek mecca of anime, games, gadgets toys, "moe kei" stompy robots, sausage factory teenage girl singers and pedophilic comics.
+The geek mecca of anime, games, gadgets toys, "moe kei" stompy robots,

 Because of these things, it is also Akihabara : Home of the awkward often pedophillic nerd shut-in otherwise known as the the Otaku.

-To be honest, most of Brian`s Recommendations are either no longer there, completely rubbish or absolutely pillaged in the post GCCX retro game boom, and if there were any "secret" places they`re for buying used vinyl, not games.
+the post GCCX retro game boom, and if there were any "secret" places

 *pushes hipster glasses back on face*